One URL

 A structured record about a single product, accessible at a stable URL, readable by humans on a phone and by machines that need to verify it.
 The same passport answers the auditor's question and the customer's question.
 Before now, that data lived in supplier sheets, lab reports, PIM fields and certificates, none of which were a single place anyone could look.

 The delegated acts decide the exact field list per category.
 In shape: materials and substances, country and facility of manufacture, recycled content, repair and spare parts information, end-of-life routes, and a stable product identifier (typically GTIN for retail, plus a unique serial where the category requires per-unit traceability).
-Textiles in 2027 add care instructions and chemical safety.
-Machinery in 2028 adds energy and emissions.
+The textile act adds care instructions and chemical safety.
+Machinery adds energy and emissions.

 The category timeline below carries the published dates.
-Textiles arrive first in 2027 under the first ESPR delegated act.
+Textiles come first, with the ESPR delegated act expected in 2027 and compliance roughly eighteen months after it's adopted.
 Batteries are already partway there under the EU Battery Regulation.
-Electronics, furniture and machinery land between 2028 and 2029.
+Electronics, furniture and machinery land from 2028.
 Construction products, tyres and chemicals fill in by 2030.

 Wherever your product data already lives.
 PIM (Akeneo, inriver, Pimcore), ERP (NetSuite, Sage, SAP, Microsoft Dynamics), ecommerce (Shopify, BigCommerce), or a Google Sheet for a small range.
 The passport reads from those sources, structures the record to the schema, and keeps it in step as the source data changes.
 Your product data doesn't move anywhere new to be compliant.